ooaikomo/SOC-Threat-Detection-Segmented-Network/README.md

 ---

 ## 🧾 Conclusion
-This project demonstrates how a well-integrated SOC environment can detect, analyze, and respond to common attack techniques in a healthcare context.
+This project demonstrates how a well-integrated SOC environment can detect, analyse, and respond to common attack techniques in a healthcare context.
 By combining segmentation, SIEM monitoring, traffic analysis, and automated response, the lab reflects real-world blue-team operations and highlights the importance of continuous security validation.

 ---